npgsql/doc/conceptual/Npgsql/compatibility.md

 ## .NET Framework/.NET Core/mono

-Npgsql currently targets .NET Framework 4.5 and 4.5.1, as well as the [.NET Standard 2.0](https://docs.microsoft.com/en-us/dotnet/standard/net-standard) which allows it to run on .NET Core.
+Npgsql currently targets .NET Framework 4.6.1, as well as the [.NET Standard 2.0](https://docs.microsoft.com/en-us/dotnet/standard/net-standard) which allows it to run on .NET Core.
 It is also tested and runs well on mono.

 ## Amazon Redshift